 We tried out a couple of different orientations before settling on where we would locate the beds.

-Once we knew exactly where to install the raised beds, it was time to lay the ground work for the irrigation system.
-Because the area we were using has a sprinkler system, we converted one of the sprinkler heads to a drip system.
+Once we knew exactly where to install the raised beds, it was time to lay the groundwork for the irrigation system.
+Because our area has a sprinkler system, we converted one of the sprinkler heads to a drip system.
 (The remaining heads were either abandoned or capped off.)
 From this drip line, we ran a main drip line between where the beds would be and then branched off the main line into each of the raised beds.

 Step 4: Lay landscape fabric to kill the Bermuda grass